jmacglashan/decisions_and_dragons/content/posts/model_free_vs_model_based.md

 ## Model-free RL

 As it turns out though, we don’t have to learn a model of the environment to find a good policy.
 One of the most classic examples is Q-learning, which directly estimates the optimal Q-values of each action in each state.[^2] A policy may then be derived from the learned Q-values by choosing the action with the highest Q-value in the current state.
-Other model-free methods include actor-critic and policy search methods, which search over the policy space to find policies that result in better reward from the environment (sometimes while still learning Q-functions!).
+Other model-free methods include actor-critic and policy search methods, which search over the policy space to find policies that result in better reward from the environment.

 Because these approaches do not learn a model of the environment they are called model-free algorithms.
 Model-free methods demonstrate that you do not need to know what the next state for any given action is to act well.
 You just need to be able to estimate which actions in which states will allow you to collect a lot of future reward.